ubc-library-rc/intro-static-webpages/github-activities.md

 ## 3. Edit and save README file

-In this step, you’ll go into the README file that was created in the previous step and edit it with some information.
+In this step, you’ll go into the README file that was created in the previous step and add some text.
 The README file is a Markdown file, as indicated by the .md extension.
 We’ll talk more about Markdown files later; for now, just treat it as a plain text file.

 1
 {: .label .label-step}
 From the top-level page of the repository (which you can navigate to by clicking the &lt;> Code tab), click on the name of the file, README.md.
-Now you should see a very short page, since the README file does not have content yet.
 {: .step}

 2